Best Outdoor Security Systems in 2026

 Vivint, in our opinion, is one of the best security systems for automation, including for automating outdoor equipment.
 Just take the outdoor camera for example.
 When we reviewed Vivint, we used the app to set when to trigger the camera’s built-in warning LEDs and chime.
 Our automation looked something like this: “If someone stepped into the detection zone when Smart Deter is on, play a soft chime.
 If they stay longer than 15 seconds, flash the LED ring red and play a whistle tone.”
 You’d be hard-pressed to find a system that lets you be as specific as that with your automations.

 That said, we think the Outdoor Camera Pro is a bit overpriced.
-Specs-wise, it’s similar to the Arlo Pro 4 we reviewed.
-Pricing-wise, however, it costs twice as much.
+Specs-wise, it’s similar to the Arlo Pro 4 we reviewed, despite costing significantly more.
 Still, the automation you get from Vivint could make buying the outdoor camera worth it.
 When we compared Vivint and ADT, we could clearly see a difference between their cameras.
-Even with the Nest Cam with Floodlight, all we could do was make the light turn on when movement was detected.
-It didn’t let us set up automation rules as granular as Smart Deter did.
+Even with more basic systems, all you can typically do is make the light turn on when movement is detected.
+They don’t let you set up automation rules as granular as Smart Deter does.

 FYI: The built-in LED ring on the Vivint Outdoor Camera Pro isn’t bright enough to illuminate anything, but it’s enough to get the attention of trespassers.
 If you want motion-activated lighting, though, you can also set up automations that link compatible Z-Wave smart bulbs with the camera’s motion detection.